 A video interview tool offers a unique solution, especially for organizations interested in remote candidates.
 Tools like Skype, Zoom and Jobvite serve to reduce cost-per-hire, time-for-hire, and provide candidates with a pleasant interview experience.

 Google Calendar is an app for scheduling interviews.
 It has access to a wide range of users, allowing the hiring team to collaborate and schedule interviews with candidates.

 Calendly is a scheduling app that allows candidates to check and book the available time slot in your schedule.

 Before making the final decision, ensure to do a reference check on the preferred candidate.
 This step should be compulsory for critical positions, yet optional for entry-level jobs.
 If everything is verified, let's make the job offer.

 First, you have to clearly understand the salary, benefits, and expectations of the position before putting a call to the candidate.
 This knowledge will help you properly sell the job to the candidate.

 While selling the job, don’t forget to highlight the company’s values, vision, and culture.
 Ensure you emphasize that the role is not just a job, but a career with future growth opportunities abound.
-However, avoid misleading the candidate by touching on the options you can provide them, and the ones cannot.
+However, avoid misleading the candidate by touching on the options you can provide them, and the ones that cannot.

-Be their career consultant, not recruiter.
+Be their career consultant, not a recruiter.